mmunz/ddev-backstopjs/README.md

 If you want to change that edit the file [docker-compose.backstop.yaml](docker-compose.backstop.yaml) and change the line in volumes to the path you want to use, move the files to the new directory and restart ddev.

-Make sure to remove the #ddev-generated line from the file to prevent ddev from maging changes to it.
+Make sure to remove the #ddev-generated line from the file to prevent ddev from making changes to it.